A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Model

 In addition to Arp2/3, regulatory proteins are necessary for efficient network formation and bead propulsion.
 Capping proteins bind to barbed ends and will arrest elongation, preventing so-called “fishbone” patterns \cite{pantaloniArp23Complex2000, wiesnerBiomimeticMotilityAssay2003}.
 Profilin forms a complex with actin monomers and facilitates ADP-ATP exchange and barbed end polymerization.
-Then, in the absence of any disassembly factors, the networks are stable for several hours or even days \cite{colinRecyclingActinMonomer2023, guerinBalancingLimitedResources2025}, indicating that simple monomer depolymerization at pointed ends is not sufficient to break down the network, which is most likely also the case \textit{in vivo} \cite{raz-benaroushActinTurnoverLamellipodial2017}.
-Only after adding e.g. actin depolymerization factor cofilin (ADF/cofilin), disassembly occurs on the same minute timescale as assembly.
+Another actin monomer-binding protein, thymosin, can bring them into a non-polymerizable state and adds an additional level of control on their availability for polymerization \cite{cassimerisThymosinBeta41992, goldsteinThymosinV4Actinsequestering2005}.
+In the absence of any disassembly factors, the networks are stable for several hours or even days \cite{colinRecyclingActinMonomer2023, guerinBalancingLimitedResources2025}, indicating that simple monomer depolymerization at pointed ends is not sufficient to break down the network, which is most likely also the case \textit{in vivo} \cite{raz-benaroushActinTurnoverLamellipodial2017}.
+Only after adding e.g. actin depolymerization factor cofilin (ADF/cofilin), turnover of the actin in the network occurs on the minute timescale.
 ADF/cofilin binds to actin filaments, primarily to ADP-actin, and significantly increases the severing rate \cite{michelotActinFilamentStochasticDynamics2007}, enhances depolymerization at pointed ends \cite{pavlovActinFilamentSevering2007} and facilitates debranching \cite{chanCofilinDissociatesArp22009}.
 Like profilin, cyclase-associated protein recharges actin monomers, released from the network, with ATP and interacts synergistically with ADF/cofilin accelerating overall turnover.
 This creates a stable dynamic steady state of a globally treadmilling system, pushing the bead forwards.
 In this steady state, the bead velocity and the network size are constant over several hours in a closed system with finite resources \cite{colinRecyclingActinMonomer2023}.

 It has been observed in reconstituted systems that fast monomer consumption of dense networks can locally deplete monomer concentration and slow down growth such that the system becomes diffusion-limited \cite{plastinoEffectDiffusionDepolymerization2004, boujemaa-paterskiNetworkHeterogeneityRegulates2017, bleicherDynamicsActinNetwork2020}.
 This in turn can steer the direction of growth in heterogeneously dense networks \cite{boujemaa-paterskiNetworkHeterogeneityRegulates2017}.
 On the other hand, depletion of depolymerization factors like ADF/cofilin is also possible such that density and width display a positive feedback and increase network length \cite{manhartQuantitativeRegulationDynamic2019}.
 Even in the absence of any depletion effects, a network subject to severing is more stable the denser it is \cite{boujemaa-paterskiNetworkHeterogeneityRegulates2017} and the network length is inversely proportional to its mesh size \cite{michalskiModelActinComet2011}.
 These observations lead us to the conclusion that the filament density of a network is the main dynamic quantity to consider in order to understand network stability and, in turn, the coexistence observed by Guérin et al. \cite{guerinBalancingLimitedResources2025}.